Find Trusted Heat Pump Repair Specialists Near You

 How does a heat pump work in hot weather?

-In hot weather, a heat pump works by extracting heat from the indoor air and transferring it outdoors.
+In hot weather, a heat pump works just like a traditional air conditioner..
 The system circulates refrigerant to absorb heat from the indoor air and release it outside. .
 This process cools and dehumidifies the indoor air, providing comfortable indoor temperatures during the summer months..

 What are the different types of heat pumps?